island-lang/island-lang.github.io/README.md

 ## Type objects

 **Type objects** (which may also be described as dedicated **static member structures**) are special objects that may share the same name as a class (or act as singleton objects).
-They are commonly used to provide data and functionality that are not associated with a particular instance of the class:
+They are used to provide data and functionality that are not associated with a particular instance of the class:

 ```isl
 class Vector2